microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Security Copilot.md

 To use Copilot for Security, you will need to provision ***at least* 1 SCU per hr 24x7.** Therefore, the ***minimum annual price is $35,040 USD*** ($4 * 24hr per day * 365day per yr).
 Your ***monthly*** bill is calculated as (SCUs per hr) x $4 x 730/month or you can leverage the [Azure Pricing Calculator](https://azure.microsoft.com/en-us/pricing/calculator/).
 Customers and partners can purchase SCUs in the standalone experience or in Azure and can manually provision SCUs up or down so long as there is ***at least* 1 SCU/hr.** Once an analyst is nearing the capacity limit (90%), they will receive a warning and the option to increase the capacity.

-If you delete Copilot for Security (zero SCUs per hr), we will retain your data for 90 days. ***Tenant-level MDTI workbench is included with Copilot for Security*** and although it's not the standalone API, the TI information is easy to read and in the context of your investigations.
+If you delete Copilot for Security (zero SCUs per hr), we will retain your data for 90 days. ***Tenant-level MDTI workbench is included with Copilot for Security*** and although it's not the standalone API, the TI information is easy to read and in the context of your investigations (e.g., activity groups, tooling, and vulnerabilities).
 From a licensing perspective, this is also **significant cost savings.**

 Since computing capacity and token usage is ***variable*** **(quantifying a specific # of tokens or SCUs/workflows needed per prompt/Promptbook is difficult)**, it's important for partners to know what they can do now:

+* Calculate your average SCU utilization over a standard 7 days
+* Provision ≈1 SCU per Embedded Experience, ≈4 SCU per Standalone Experience, and ≈5 SCU per Automation and/or Promptbooks
-* Measure SCU usage between different use cases (SOC analysts, Purview admins, identity/access admins, etc.)
+* Measure SCU usage between different use cases (SOC analysts, Purview admins, Identity/access admins, etc.)
 * Measure SCU usage between different levels of expertise (Junior analysts vs Senior analysts)
 * Measure SCU usage across different types of investigations (incident triage, threat actor investigation, reverse engineering a malicious script, etc.)

-Beyond GA, we're also collecting this data and in good time, will provide more guidance and standards on SCU usage patterns.
+Beyond GA, we're also collecting this data and in good time, will provide more guidance and standards on SCU usage and patterns.

 ### Integrations